silbermm/plug_gpg_verify/README.md

 end
 ```

+This plug makes use of a gpg library that requires:
+* the `rust` toolchain to be installed
+* gpg to be installed and configured properly

+## Usage

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at <https://hexdocs.pm/plug_gpg_verify>.